villekf/OMEGA-doc/docs/source/installation.rst

 In case you have trouble compiling the mex-files, you can also try using the precompiled files on the `releases <https://github.com/villekf/OMEGA/releases>`_ page.

-Below part can be ignored if you only use the custom reconstruction in Python.
+Below part can be ignored if you only use the custom reconstruction in Python or if you use only MATLAB/Octave.

 For Python, it is highly recommended to use Visual Studio as the C++ compiler!
 You can compile the necessary files by using "x64 Native Tools Command Prompt for VS 2022" (or 2019 or any other Visual studio version) from the Windows start menu.
 In the command prompt, navigate to ``C:\path\to\OMEGA\source\Python`` and then run ``python3 compile.py`` or ``python compile.py``.